hbarry89/Code-Quiz/README.md

 ## Usage

-[Click here](https://hbarry89.github.io/Code-Quiz/) to navigate to the live link of this repository.
+<a href="https://hbarry89.github.io/Code-Quiz/" target="_blank">Click here</a> to navigate to the live link of this repository.

 - Screenshots